-Each year the President appoints a Nominating Committee, consisting of the three most recent former Presidents of the Association.
+Each year the PAMLA President appoints a Nominating Committee, usually consisting of the three most recent former Presidents of the Association.
 When it is impossible for a past-President to serve, the current President may fill that vacancy.
-The Nominating Committee shall nominate two candidates for each vacant office (except the President and First Vice President when succession follows the order described in the Constitution, Article II, Sec.
-1; the General Editor(s); the Executive Director; and the Advancement Officer/Treasurer), giving fair representation to the several geographical areas and literary and linguistic fields of the members.
-The individuals nominated as General Editor(s), Executive Director, and Advancement Officer/Treasurer will be approved by the Executive Committee before taking office.
-In addition, any member of the Association may initiate a petition nominating additional members as candidates for the office of Second Vice President and for each of the vacancies on the Executive Committee.
-Petitions must be signed by at least 25 members of the Association and presented to the Executive Director by March 1.
+If the President is unable or unwilling to serve in this role, then the President, in consultation with the Executive Committee, may select an alternative member to fill this role.
+The Nominating Committee shall nominate at least two candidates for each vacant office (except the President and First Vice President when succession follows the order described in the Constitution, Article II, Sec.
+1; the General Editor(s); the Executive Director; and the Treasurer), giving fair representation to the several geographical areas and literary, cultural, and linguistic fields of the members, and striving for a diverse array of experiences and knowledges.
+The individuals nominated as General Editor(s), Executive Director, and Treasurer will be approved by the General Board before taking office.
+In addition, any member of the Association may initiate a petition nominating additional members as candidates for the office of Second Vice President and for each of the vacancies on the General Board.
+Petitions must be signed by at least 25 members of the Association and presented to the Executive Director by April 10.

 The Executive Director shall prepare an official ballot of the nominations proposed by the Nominating Committee and any additional nominations proposed by petition of members of the Association (see preceding paragraph).
 The ballot will be sent electronically in a timely fashion.
-Members must return ballots in time to arrive at the office of the Executive Director by the announced deadline.
+Members must return electronic ballots by the announced deadline.
 The nominees receiving the highest number of votes shall be declared elected, and their names shall be announced at the General Membership Meeting.
-In the case of a tie vote, the Executive Committee votes to break such a tie.
-In the case that an Executive Committee member cannot serve out his or her term, the Executive Committee votes for a replacement for the remainder of the term.
+In the case of a tie vote, the General Board may vote to break such a tie, or in the case of General Board members-at-large, may choose to seat an additional member.
+In the case that an Executive Committee or General Board member cannot serve out their term, the General Board may vote for a replacement for the remainder of the term or may leave that position vacant until the next regularly scheduled election.
+Should a President be unable to complete their term, the First Vice President shall step in to serve the remainder of the President’s term.

 ANNUAL DUES

-Annual dues to the Association are $50.00 regular membership, $30.00 for lecturers, and $25.00 for graduate students and emeriti.
-A regular multi-year membership (three years) is available for $135.00 and lifetime membership for $450.00.
-All persons attending conferences of the Association will be charged a registration fee beyond the regular membership fee sufficient to help defray expenses of the conference.
+Annual dues to the Association are $35 for students and part-time faculty; $35 for independent scholars, postdocs, and non-tenure track (full time) faculty; $55 for assistant professors and museum or academic staff; $60 for associate professors, retired/emeriti, K-12 teachers, and librarians; $65 for full professors; and $75 for administrators.
+A lifetime membership is available for $500.00, plus a $10 service fee if paid online.
+All persons attending conferences of the Association will be charged a conference registration fee beyond the regular membership fee sufficient to help defray expenses of the conference and conference staff.
+The amount of the conference registration fee shall be determined by the Executive Director with the advice and consent of the General Board.
+There will also be an auditor conference fee option, for those who wish to attend the conference but who aren’t chairing, presiding, or presenting.

 GENERAL INFORMATION

-At the beginning of each calendar year, the Executive Director sends to all members of record at the close of the preceding year a Call for Papers to be given at the conference in the fall.
-This mailing will also include the minutes of the last General Membership Meeting, as well as a report of all actions taken by the Executive Committee, and any other information of interest to the membership.
-The immediate past President will approve the minutes before they are mailed, and the members will approve them at the next General Membership Meeting.
+At the beginning of each calendar year, the Executive Director shall post a Call for Papers for Special Sessions for the fall conference.